-I have to confess that when I heard that Ryu Seung-wan was to be the featured director, my reaction was lukewarm.
+I have to confess that when I heard that Ryu Seung-wan was to be the featured director on the London Korean Film Festival 2011, my reaction was lukewarm.
 Of the films I had already seen, the silliness of Arahan did not endear the film to me, while seeing Jeon Do-yeon and Lee Hye-hyoung severely thrashed turned me off No Blood No Tears.
 I had tried hard to like City of Violence and only succeeded on the third watching.
 Re-watching all three films again on DVD simply confirmed my remembered impressions.

 In preparation for the festival I also got out my unwatched DVD of Crying Fist (sporting movies are not my thing) and it immediately made me re-think my assessment of Ryu.
 I found it one of the most stimulating Korean films of the decade.
 Nowhere near the top ten, but possibly in the twenties.
 Definitely one to watch again and recommend to others.

 Then came the first night of the Festival retrospective: a Die Bad / Dachimawa Lee double bill, respectively Ryu’s first feature and his most-recent-but-one.
 I was expecting to be underwhelmed by Die Bad, but was astonished at the assurance of the four short films stitched together into a compelling deglamourisation of the gangster lifestyle.
 Arahan was definitely several steps backwards from that barnstorming debut.